 1919: Another global pandemic and a botched peace settlement at Versailles which made another war inevitable within twenty years.

 1945: Victory.
 But also a terrible escalation in violence as the war neared its end and the launch of the atomic age.

 1962: The Cuban Missile Crisis brings humanity closer to destruction than ever before.
 Had things turned out differently, this would easily be the worst year on this list.
-Although I wouldn’t have written it in the first place as I would never have been born as the human race would have died out in the same month the first James Bond film was released.
+Although I wouldn’t have written it in the first place as I would never have been born as the human race would have died out.

 As the American electorate prepare to decide the fate of their 45th president, here is an excellent opportunity to take a look at the life of the 35th holder of that office, John Fitzgerald Kennedy.
 This book from acclaimed US historian, Fredrik Logevall, in fact, concentrates solely on the first forty years of Kennedy’s life, ending with his bid for the 1956 Democratic vice presidential nomination.
 The fact that this bid failed was perhaps no bad thing as the main candidate, Adlai Stevenson was destined to go down to a second heavy defeat to the popular Republican President Eisenhower, a development which might have harmed JFK had he been Stephenson’s official designated running mate.
 Kennedy’s bid, in fact, left him very well placed to run for the presidency himself in 1960.
 It also represented a show of independence from the influence of his all-powerful father, the ageing former Ambassador Joe Kennedy, who had privately disagreed with his son’s attempt to become Stevenson’s Number Two.

 Kennedy’s 1960 campaign, his eventful presidency and his assassination will all be dealt with in a future second volume.